 Step 1: Make your home as energy efficient as possible

 Before moving forward on solar options, the first step should always be investing in home energy efficiency measures.
-This is a key step to reducing energy usage and to save as much money as possible.
+This is a key step to reducing energy usage and saving as much money as possible.
 This step allows solar to be effective and maximize the return on your investment.
-A great way to do this is through .
 After the energy efficiency measures are in place, the next step is considering the many different solar options and choosing the best option for your lifestyle.

 Step 2: Evaluate Solar options